kora-projects/kora-docs/mkdocs/docs/en/documentation/junit5.md

     }
     ```

+#### Injection Rules { #injection-rules }

+Components can be injected in three ways: into a test class field, into the constructor, or into a test method parameter.
+The chosen form affects when the Kora extension can access the test class instance and which additional mechanisms are available.

+- Fields suit most tests and are compatible with `KoraAppTestConfigModifier`, `KoraAppTestGraphModifier`, `PER_METHOD`, and `PER_CLASS`.
+- Constructor injection is convenient for immutable fields, but is incompatible with `KoraAppTestConfigModifier` and `KoraAppTestGraphModifier`, because the extension needs a test class instance to call `config()` or `graph()`, while that instance is still being created during constructor injection.
+- Method parameters are convenient for dependencies local to a specific test; with `PER_METHOD`, the graph includes parameters of the current method, while with `PER_CLASS`, the extension collects `@TestComponent` parameters from all methods of the class in advance.
+- If constructor injection is used, `@TestComponent`, `@Mock`, `@Spy`, `@MockK`, or `@SpyK` cannot also be injected into test method parameters.
+- In `PER_CLASS` mode, `@Mock` / `@MockK` cannot be injected into test method parameters because method-level mocks live shorter than the shared test class graph.
+- The same element cannot be declared as a regular `@TestComponent`, mock, and spy at the same time: the extension will fail the test with a configuration error.

+If the test needs `KoraAppTestConfigModifier` or `KoraAppTestGraphModifier`, use field injection or method parameters.
+If constructor injection is required, it is better to move configuration and graph modification into a separate test `@KoraApp` or connected module.

 ### Tag { #tag }

 In order to inject a dependency/mock that has an `@Tag`, you must specify the appropriate `@Tag` annotation next to the argument for injection: